zicht/htmldev-bundle/README.md

 The HtmldevBundle looks for these components in the `~/htmldev/components` folder.
 Inside this directory, you're free to structure them how you want.

-The components is rendered in the Twig control structure `{% strict false %}` block from the [zicht/framework-extra-bundle](https://github.com/zicht/framework-extra-bundle) which means there's not need for strict `null` or empty checks on variables: a simple `{% if variable %}` will suffice.
+The component is rendered inside a Twig control structure `{% strict false %}` block from the [zicht/framework-extra-bundle](https://github.com/zicht/framework-extra-bundle) which means there's no need for strict `null` or empty checks on variables inside a component: a simple `{% if variable %}` will suffice.

 **Recommended**: for easy conditional CSS classes, the HtmldevBundle automaticall loads the [zicht/twig-classes](https://github.com/zicht/twig-classes) helper function: